-General Precautions in the Handling of Products
+General Precautions in the Handling of Microprocessing Unit and Microcontroller Unit Products

-The following usage notes are applicable to CMOS devices from Renesas.
+The following usage notes are applicable to all Microprocessing unit and Microcontroller unit products from Renesas.
 For detailed usage notes on the products covered by this document, refer to the relevant sections of the document as well as any technical updates that have been issued for the products.